AnyChart/docs.anychart.com/Gauges/Quick_Start.md

 {sample :width 690 :height 250}GAUGE\_Basic\_Sample{sample}

 The sample above can be launched and explored in AnyChart PlayGround.
-You can also copy this code to a file on your computer and open it in your browser to display the gauge:
+You can also copy the following code to a file on your computer and open it in your browser to display the gauge:

 ```
 <!doctype html>